RCVolus/obs-google-sheet-importer/README.md

 ## OBS Setup
 To enable an OBS source to be controlled via the sheet, name the source in this format: `[Arbitrary Source Name] |sheet [Row #]`
 For example, `Text Source 1 |sheet 5` would be controlled by the contents of Row 5.
+**The tool does not work with groups.
+Using groups is not recommended in general, use nested scenes instead**

 ## Controlling Text Sources
 ### Setting Text